veddevv/CalculatorPlusPlus/README.md

 # Calculator++

 A simple command-line calculator program written in C++ that performs basic arithmetic operations.
 As you can see, it based off of the name of the programming language C++.
-This is also my very first C++ program ever.
+WIP.

 ## Features